zghariissac-pentest/red-team-research-/OpSec/infrastructure-opsec.md

-# Infrastructure OpSec
+# Infrastructure OPSEC

-Infrastructure OpSec focuses on minimizing the technical fingerprints that link your operational assets back to you or your team.
+Infrastructure opsec focuses on minimizing the technical fingerprints that link your operational assets back to you or your team.
 Every server, domain, and communication channel you use becomes part of your attack surface.
 Red team operations rely on clean, compartmentalized, and deniable infrastructure.
 The goal is to remove exploitable patterns and avoid detectable behavior that creates attribution.

-Good infrastructure OpSec is not about hiding forever.
+Good infrastructure OpSec isn't about hiding forever.
 It is about reducing correlation during the operation window and eliminating anything that ties separate phases together.
 Mistakes in this stage are usually irreversible because infrastructure artifacts are long‑lived and easily logged by external systems.

-## Infrastructure Lifecycle
+## Infrastructure lifecycle

 Operational infrastructure follows a predictable lifecycle.
 Managing this cycle properly ensures nothing survives longer than it should and no asset remains linked to multiple operations.